-In conjunction with your YouTube channel, it’s a good idea also to post content to your Instagram page.
-There’s tons of drummers on Instagram and even some who exclusively use it to promote themselves as a drummer.
+In conjunction with your YouTube channel, it’s a good idea also to post content on your Instagram page.
+There are tons of drummers on Instagram and even some who exclusively use it to promote themselves as a drummer.

 “Hey everyone, here’s a new cover video I did from x band called “y title.”
 Check out the full video at the link in my bio!” #drummer #drumcovers #instadrummer #vicfirth #VF15 #awesomedrums #hashtaggoeshere

 With these two platforms in place, with consistent uploads and communication with fans, you’ll be on your way to becoming a professional drummer.

 Making Money As A Solo Drummer

 If you’re doing drum covers, good for you.
 Hopefully your fan base is beginning to grow.
 Let’s talk about making money as a drummer.
 You’re going to need to monetize your channels in a way that’s a little different from other YouTube content creators.

 Many gamers and vloggers are able to monetize their videos by running advertisements.
 The pay isn’t amazing, but for a popular YouTuber, the money can be pretty good.
 For us, however, it’s a bit of a different story.

 If you do a drum cover of a popular song, it’s immediately going to get flagged as copyrighted material and your video will then be intelligible for monetization.
 You will need to come up with other ideas for making money through your videos.
 Maybe do five cover songs with copyrighted content, so your channel still grows, and then do one video that doesn’t have any copyrighted songs in it.
 Even though you aren’t making any money making the videos, you are still growing you as a brand.